Connect with us

 Come to think of it, that’s a pretty fair trade-off: We offer them shelter, food, medical care and security and they give us their souls.
 I’ll take that any day.

 Kathryn Boughton is the editor of the Kent Good Times Dispatch.
-The view she shares in this column do not necessarily represent Kent News, Inc., the parent company of the KGTD.
+The view she shares in this column does not necessarily represent Kent News, Inc., the parent company of the KGTD.

 Advertisement